kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

     Preferred bool
 }

-// HintProvider is an interface for components that want to collaborate to
+// HintProvider is implemented by Kubelet components that make
-// achieve globally optimal concrete resource alignment with respect to
-// NUMA locality.
+// topology-related resource assignments.
+The Topology Manager consults each
-type HintProvider interface {
+// hint provider at pod admission time. type HintProvider interface {
-  // GetTopologyHints returns a map of resource names to a list of possible
+  // GetTopologyHints returns a map of resource names with a list of possible
-  // concrete resource allocations in terms of NUMA locality hints.
+  // resource allocations in terms of NUMA locality hints.
 Each hint
   // is optionally marked "preferred" and indicates the set of NUMA nodes
   // involved in the hypothetical allocation.
 The topology manager calls
   // this function for each hint provider, and merges the hints to produce
   // a consensus "best" hint.
 The hint providers may subsequently query the
   // topology manager to influence actual resource assignment.
   GetTopologyHints(pod v1.Pod, containerName string) map[string][]TopologyHint
-  // GetPodLevelTopologyHints returns the a map of resource names to a list of
+  // GetPodLevelTopologyHints returns a map of resource names with a list of
-  // possible concrete resource allocations in terms of NUMA locality hints.
+  // possible resource allocations in terms of NUMA locality hints.
   // The returned map contains TopologyHint of requested resource by all containers
   // in a pod spec.
   GetPodLevelTopologyHints(pod *v1.Pod) map[string][]TopologyHint